-The Latin Casino opened at 1309 Walnut Street in 1944.
+The Latin Casino opened in 1951.
 Its expansive basement room seated 500 people and hosted a constellation of stars, including Harry Belafonte, Sammy Davis Jr., Dean Martin, Richard Pryor, Jerry Lewis, Milton Berle, Lena Horne, Pearl Bailey, Louis Armstrong, Lionel Hampton and Joey Bishop.
 It was Center City’s most sophisticated nightspot at the time.

 Philadelphia Tribune columnist Alonzo Kittrels recalled: